A bias using the ages of the oldest astrophysical objects to address the Hubble tension: Reanalyzing the OAO data

 \section{Reanalyzing the OAO data}

 In the previous section, we discovered that our assumption about the likelihood of the ages of OAO data can artificially introduce a tension between the inferred value for the Hubble constant and the actual one.
 Therefore, we now reanalyze the real data in Sect.~\ref{Sec.3} using the whole Gaussian likelihood.
 Our constraints are presented in Fig.~\ref{fig.7}.
 We consider both the 114 OAO data together and also the constraints coming from galaxies or quasars separately.
 Figure~\ref{fig.2} already indicates that the data from galaxies and quasars are not consistent with each other, and we actually observe this in the plot $\Omega_m \times H_0$ of Fig.~\ref{fig.7}.
-The origin for this inconsistency is not clear for us yet, but unless it can be fixed, these two data sets should be treated separately.
+The origin for this inconsistency is not clear for us yet, but unless it can be fixed, these two data sets should be treated separately\footnote{Risaliti and Russo also studied the cosmological constraints from the Hubble diagram of quasars in the redshift range $0.5 < z < 5.5$ and reported that the distance modulus-redshift relation of quasars at $z < 1.4$ is in agreement with that of supernovae and with the concordance model.
+However, a deviation from the $\Lambda$CDM model emerges at higher redshifts, with a statistical significance of $\sim 4\sigma$ \cite{Risaliti:2018reu}.}.

 Figure~\ref{fig.7} also tells us that the constraints from the ages of the OAO are still weak.
 The data, especially for quasars, tend to $\Omega_m > 0.4$.
 However, we fix our prior to $\Omega_m \in [0.2, 0.4]$, which is consistent with previous works and is also large enough to contain any realistic cosmology.
 Therefore, our results move the posterior from slightly disfavoring local measurements as in Sect.~\ref{Sec.3} to favoring them.
 The marginalized average and 68\% C.L. values we obtain are $H_0 = 75.79 \pm 7.05 \, \rm{km \, s^{-1} Mpc^{-1}}$, $\Omega_m = 0.2791 \pm 0.0558$, and $df = 0.131 \pm 0.051 \, \rm{Gyr}$ (only galaxies); $H_0 = 91.67 \pm 6.30 \, \rm{km \, s^{-1} Mpc^{-1}}$, $\Omega_m = 0.3416 \pm 0.0426$, and $df = 0.179 \pm 0.057 \, \rm{Gyr}$ (only quasars); and $H_0 = 73.44 \pm 6.89 \, \rm{km \, s^{-1} Mpc^{-1}}$, $\Omega_m = 0.2994 \pm 0.0566$, and $df = 0.372 \pm 0.042 \, \rm{Gyr}$ (for both).